-The internal control policies and procedures associated with the IT systems are defined by the Company Management.
-The main risks considered by the Company, to which it provides a response, concern physical security (security copies, maintenance and access to servers, etc.), logic security (access controls, procedures for registrations and removals, protection against viruses and other malware, etc.), sufficient segregation of functions, registration and traceability of information, privacy (LOPD - the Spanish Data Protection Act), systems development and systems maintenance.
+The internal control policies and procedures associated with the information systems are defined by the Company's management.
+The main risks contemplated by the Company, and to which it responds, affect physical security (backup copies, maintenance and access to servers, etc.), logical security (access controls, registration and deregistration procedures, protection against viruses and other malware, etc.), sufficient segregation of duties, registration and traceability of information, privacy (LOPD), development and maintenance of systems.
+The Company is advised by a third party systems expert who carries out regular security audits covering, inter alia, all these aspects.
+In addition, the Company proactively and regularly undergoes external IT audits, where necessary establishing action plans, the results of which are reported to the Board of Directors.
+In addition, the Board of Directors has approved a Business Continuity Plan to minimise the risk of business interruption for any reason.